- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - The cysts on the ovaries aren’t harmful and don’t need to be removed.

 - The treatment for PCOS is healthy nutrition, exercise, and medications.

-PCOS is a common problem among teen girls and young women.
-In fact, almost 1 out of 10 women has PCOS.
+PCOS is a common problem among teens and young people.
+In fact, almost 1 out of 10 people have PCOS.

 What is PCOS?

 Polycystic ovary syndrome (PCOS) is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.
-PCOS begins during a girl’s teen years and can be mild or severe.
+PCOS often begins during teenage years.

-Some of the most common signs of PCOS include:
+Some of the most common symptoms of PCOS include:

 - Irregular periods that come every few months, not at all, or too frequently

 - Extra hair on the face or other parts of the body, called hirsutism (her-suit-is-em)

 - Patches of dark skin on the back of the neck and other areas, called acanthosis nigricans(“a-can-tho-sis ni-gri-cans”)